AKayy2020/Unit4/README.md

 | 58      | Write second recommendation              | A second recommendation for improving the functionality of the website                                           | 10min         | May 9                  | E         |
 | 59      | Write third recommendation               | A third recommendation for improving the functionality of the website                                            | 10min         | May 9                  | E         |

-**Table 1:** Record of Task- showing the planning and working process of the project.
-All the steps are related to Planning, Solution Overview analysis and Development, and Functionality (criterias A, B C, and D).
+**Table 1:** Record of Tasks- showing the development of the project.
+All the steps are related to Planning, Design, Development, Functionality, and Evaluation (criterias A, B C, D, and E).
 The target completion date and the time estimate for each task is also shown.

 ## Internal structure plan (design)